AllenMendes/Traffic-Sign-Classifier-CNN/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 ![norm](https://github.com/AllenMendes/Traffic-Sign-Classifier-CNN/blob/master/CarND-Traffic-Sign-Classifier-Project/Downloads/norm.png)

 As observed from the distribution charts of the number images per class/label, few classes have far more images than the other classes.
 This may make the model to lean towards false positives or the classes/labels having more images just because of the non unifrom distribution of images over all classes/labels.
-Hence to augment the dataset, I performed random scaling, translation, warping and brightness change to the images of the classes/labels which had less than 1000 images.
+Hence to augment the dataset, I performed random scaling, translation, warping and brightness change to the images of the classes/labels which had less than 1000 images so that all classess/labels contain atleast 1000 images each.
 Following are the outputs of the pre-processing techniques I used to augment the dataset:

 **Random Scaling:**